What is Juggad?

 Consultancy

-Facilitated problem-solving sessions between Corporate Innovators and Young Impact Leaders
+Corporate Innovators and Youth Impact Leaders

 Relationship Building